Ontario - Canada

 In 2005, Charles Sturt University became one of the first foreign universities in Canada to be recognised as a University in the Province of Ontario, and the first to commence operations.

-On 16 February 2005 the Vice-Chancellor of CSU formally announced that CSU would commence delivery of a Teacher Education program in Ontario, Canada.
+On 16 February 2005 the Vice-Chancellor of Charles Sturt University formally announced that Charles Sturt would commence delivery of a Teacher Education program in Ontario, Canada.

 The official launch of the Bachelor of Primary Education Studies at Ontario Campus took place on 29 August 2005.